-Joint-working on strategic, cross-boundary issues will be undertaken throughout the development plan preparation process from early engagement through to consultation on draft plans and throughout implementation.
-As a minimum the Leeds City Region Planning Portfolios Board will be consulted at the draft plan stage to ensure democratic oversight and endorsement of Duty to Cooperate outcomes (see Figures 1 and 2).
+Keep good and easily accessible (transparent) Tools to demonstrate cooperation, to be used as records of your engagement appropriate, include the Duty to Cooperate Table, Duty with neighbouring authorities and to Cooperate Statements, the Strategic Economic Plan prescribed bodies so that it is easy to (SEP) Self-Assessment, Statements of Common Ground demonstrate cooperation. and Memorandums of Understanding (MoU).
+The responsibility to respond to the Duty is Joint-working on strategic, cross-boundary issues will not confined to Examination and cannot be be undertaken throughout the development plan 'retro-fitted'.
+It necessitates co-ordination and preparation process from early engagement through to cooperation throughout all stages of plan consultation on draft plans and throughout preparation, planning for strategic projects implementation.
+As a minimum the Leeds City Region and on to delivery and implementation.
+Planning Portfolios Board will be consulted at the draft plan stage to ensure democratic oversight and endorsement of Duty to Cooperate outcomes (see Figures 1 and 2).